Investment property and second home mortgage rates in 2023

 Occupancy: Part-time occupancy required

 Lenders expect a vacation or second home to be used by you, your family, and friends for at least part of the year.
 However, you’re often allowed to earn rental income on the house when you’re not using it.
-Rental income rules vary by lender.
+Rental income rules vary by mortgage lender.

 Second home interest rates: Slightly above market